 How Much Acai Can Your Dog Eat?

-If you are committed to giving your dog acai, only give a very tiny amount.
-Again, we recommend you do not give your dog acai at all.
-There are plenty of other healthy fruits to feed your dog in small amounts that do not contain toxic theobromine.
+We recommend you do not give your dog acai at all.
+There are plenty of other healthy fruits to feed your dog that do not contain toxic theobromine.

 Can a Dog Be Allergic to Acai?